matt-harvey/dailycashmanager/user_guide/Reconciliations.rst

 entering transactions into DailyCashManager; or that you might occasionally forget to enter a transaction.
-Therefore, it is important to check occasionally, that your record of account balances matches the record that is being kept by your bank, credit card companies etc.
+Therefore, it is important to check occasionally, that your record of account balances matches the record that is being kept by your bank, credit card companies or etc..

 Simple approach
 ---------------

-One simple way to check that your records are accurate for a given account is occasionally to check the balance kept by the bank, and compare it to the balance of that account in DailyCashManager.
+One simple way to check that your records are accurate for a given account is simply to check occasionally the balance kept by the bank, and compare it to the balance of that account in DailyCashManager.
 If they are the same, then the balance in DailyCashManager is presumably accurate.
 However, this simple check is sometimes not as straightforward as might be expected.
 For example,